The Relationship Between Electrical Safety and Plumbing Systems: Exploring the Grounding Factor

 What is plumbing grounding?

-The proper grounding protection protects against electrical hazards, reduces the energy consumed, and also ensures that electrical systems work efficiently.
+A properly grounded system protects you from electrical hazards, minimizes the energy consumed, and also ensures that electrical systems operate effectively.

 What are the prerequisites for grounding in plumbing systems?